twitchdev/extensions-boilerplate/README.md

 ### conf

 The `/conf` folder holds the generated certs after the cert generation script runs.
-If this folder gets emptied, rerun `yarn cert`.
+If this folder gets emptied, rerun `npm run cert`.

 ### dist